nschonni/cordova-docs/articles/cordova-security/cordova-security-data.md

 ## Adding plugins mentioned in this article
 A number of the plugins in this article are not in the Visual Studio config.xml designer.
 You can add these plugins as follows:

-1. In Visual Studio, right click on config.xml, select View Code, and then add one of the following depending on whether or not a Git URi needs to be used.
+1. In Visual Studio, right click on config.xml, select View Code, and then add one of the following depending on whether or not a Git URI needs to be used.
 The plugin will be added on next build.
     ```
     <plugin name="cordova-sqlite-storage" spec="~0.8.2" />
     <plugin name="io.litehelpers.cordova.sqlcipher" src="https://github.com/litehelpers/Cordova-sqlcipher-adapter.git" version="0.1.4-rc" />